-The Gospel Coalition is excited to welcome five newly elected members to our Council: Brian Davis, Michael Lawrence, John Onwuchekwa, Burk Parsons, and Mark Vroegop.
+The Gospel Coalition is excited to welcome four newly elected members to our Council: Brian Davis, Michael Lawrence, John Onwuchekwa, and Mark Vroegop.

 Each of these men represents the kind of work TGC passionately supports: robustly biblical, theologically driven, gospel-centered ministry in the Reformed tradition for God’s glory and his people’s good.

 The Gospel Coalition Council is a collection of pastors and qualified elders who provide direction and leadership to TGC.
 They meet annually for fellowship, discussion, planning, accountability, and prayer around the gospel of our Lord Jesus.
 Aiming to bring biblical conviction and pastoral sensitivity to bear on a range of pressing contemporary issues, the Council is committed to shepherding the next generation of church leaders in line with TGC’s foundation documents.